koordinator-sh/website/docs/designs/fine-grained-cpu-orchestration.md

 ```

 - `CPUSet` represents the allocated CPUs.
 When LSE/LSR Pod requested, koord-scheduler will update the field.
 It is Linux CPU list formatted string.
 For more details, please refer to [doc](http://man7.org/linux/man-pages/man7/cpuset.7.html#FORMATS).
 - `CPUSharedPools` represents the desired CPU Shared Pools used by LS Pods.
 If the Node has the label `node.koordinator.sh/numa-topology-alignment-policy` with `Restricted/SingleNUMANode`, koord-scheduler will find the best-fit NUMA Node for the LS Pod, and update the field that requires koordlet uses the specified CPU Shared Pool.
-It should be noted that the scheduler does not update the `CPUSet` field in the `CPUSharedPool`, koordlet binds the CPU Shared Pool of the corresponding NUMA Node according to the `SocketID` and `NodeID` fields in the `CPUSharedPool`.
+It should be noted that the scheduler does not update the `CPUSet` field in the `CPUSharedPool`, koordlet binds the CPU Shared Pool of the corresponding NUMA Node according to the `Socket` and `Node` fields in the `CPUSharedPool`.

 #### Example